bird-house/birdhouse-docs/docs/source/installation.rst

     :local:
     :depth: 2

 Birdhouse consists of several components like :ref:`Malleefowl <malleefowl:introduction>` and :ref:`Emu <emu:introduction>`.
 Each of them can be installed individually.
-The installation is done using the Python-based build system `Buildout`_.
+The installation is done using the Python-based build system :term:`Buildout`.
 Most of the dependencies are maintained in the `Anaconda Python distribution`_.
 For convience each Birdhouse component has a `Makefile` to ease the installation so you don't need to know how to call the Buildout build tool.

 Requirements
 ------------